KyzaaDev/KyzaaDev/README.md

 ## 🚀 About Me

-I am a vocational high school student at SMK Negeri 1 Wadaslintang.
-Driven by curiosity about technology, I study Backend development and also Penetration testing.
-I am also a member of the ACT community and also Meta4Sec.
+Hi!
+I am a Software and Game Development student at SMK Negeri 1 Wadaslintang.
+I have a huge curiosity about technology, especially when it comes to building secure systems and exploring how things work behind the scenes.

-- 🔭 Currently I am studying at vocational school majoring in Software and Game Development.
-At SMK Negeri 1 Wadaslintang.
-- 📝 I like to write poetry, read classic literature, and philosophy books.
-- 🌐 Part of the ACT and Meta4Sec community
-- 💻 I’m currently diving into **cybersecurity** and **backend development**.
+- 💻 **Focus:** Backend Development & Cybersecurity
-- 🛠️ Currently learning: PHP, JavaScript, Python, MySQL, Desktop Development using C#, and ethical hacking.
+- 🛠️ **Tech Stack:** PHP, JavaScript, Python, MySQL, and C#
+- 🌐 **Community:** Part of ACT and Meta4Sec
+- 📝 **Hobbies:** Poetry, classic literature, and philosophy

 ---